Nematus brischkei (formerly Craesus brischkei)

-One of four Craesus species in Britain and Ireland characterised by the enlarged basitarsal segment.
+One of four Nematus species in Britain and Ireland characterised by the enlarged basitarsal segment.
 This species has only been recorded in England in mid-Bedfordshire around 1948 to 1950 where it was initially reared from a larva.
-This species is shining in the centre of the upper part of the mesopleura with the punctures clearly discernible amongst very fine microsculpture (Craesus alniasti lacks microsculpture here).
+This species is shining in the centre of the upper part of the mesopleura with the punctures clearly discernible amongst very fine microsculpture (Nematus alniasti lacks microsculpture here).
 The femora are mainly black.
 Males are unknown.

 Size: 7 to 8mm